Random-Machine/Autosplitters/README.md

 In the LiveSplit splits editor, make sure your game is set to Watch_Dogs and then click the "Activate" button.

 ## How it Works
-Starting and ending splits still have to be done manually.
-The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up.
+**Starting and ending splits still have to be done manually.** The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up.
 For most missions, this will be after the mission complete text has shown up and dissapeared.
 Some missions like Collateral in Act 2 will split earlier because those missions behave differently.

 Since the hash of disrupt_b64.dll is different between versions, it is calculated and used to determine version differences.
-This autosplitter should support v1.04.497 and v1.06.329 for Steam/Uplay (and probably Epic as well).

 Double split prevention is done using the isNotDoubleSplit function.
 It should prevent any double splits done by the autosplitter within 20 seconds.

+## Supported Versions
+* v1.04.497
+* v1.06.329 - Oct 2014
+* v1.06.329 - Steam Latest Update
+* v1.06.329 - Uplay Latest Update
+* *v1.06.329 - Epic Latest Update?
+(May work if it shares the same disrupt_b64.dll file as Steam or Uplay, but it's not tested).*

 ## Development
 The mission counters in this game are displayed in the progression menu, and each Act has their own mission counter.